timpaul/scrabbletown/README.md

 If you lay roads through a commercial zone (grey square) your tile value is doubled.
 However, if you lay roads through a parkland zone (green square) the tile value is taken off of your score.

+The game ends when the bag of tiles is empty and a player has played all the tiles in their rack.
+The value of any tiles remaining in the other player's rack are subtracted from their score.
-When the last tile has been played the winner is the person with the most points.
+The winner is the person with the highest score.

 [Play Scrabbletown now!](http://timpaul.github.com/scrabbletown/)